gboissinot/esgi-al-2023/hexagonal/step6/README.md

 ## Details

-- Add CreateAcccountUseCase and SendMoneyUseCase input port
+- Add CreateAccountUseCase and SendMoneyUseCase input port

 ## Explanation

 - CreateAccountUseCase and SendMoneyUseCase are interfaces
 - AccountService implements the both use cases
+- Commands objects are input for the use cases methods